ansible/ansible-builder/docs/collection_metadata.rst

 If multiple collections require the same *package name*, Ansible Builder combines them into a single entry and combines the constraints.

 Certain package names are specifically *ignored* by ``ansible-builder``, meaning that Ansible Builder does not include them in the combined file of Python dependencies, even if a collection lists them as dependencies.
 These include test packages and packages that provide Ansible itself.
-The full list can be found in ``EXCLUDE_REQUIREMENTS`` in the ``ansible_builder.requirements`` module.
+The full list can be found in ``EXCLUDE_REQUIREMENTS`` in ``src/ansible_builder/_target_scripts/introspect.py``.

 If you need to include one of these ignored package names, use the ``--user-pip`` option of the ``introspect`` command to list it in the user requirements file.
 Packages supplied this way are not processed against the list of excluded Python packages.